dendroenydris/entity-resolution-pipeline/README.md

 }
 ```

-The results are quite the same for all the method we implemented.
+The results are quite the same for all the methods we implemented.

 |                                      | FirstLetterTitle | FirstOrLastLetterTitle |
 | ------------------------------------ | ---------------- | ---------------------- |
 | Number of differences (dp and local) | 0                | 0                      |
 | Number of matched pairs              | 1750             | 1778                   |

-> you can see the code for this part under the functoin `naive_DPvsLocal` in `main.py`
+> You can see the code for this part under the function `naive_DPvsLocal` in `main.py`

 Given that we have established the reliability of Spark’s pipeline, our objective is to evaluate the scalability performance of our pipelines.
 As a result, we have generated larger datasets with several modifications derived from our initial data.